AggroBird/CSharpJson/README.md

 }
 ```

 The JsonValue class uses boxing to store its values and reflection to serialize struct fields.
+Types become eligible to convert from and to JSON by implementing the IList and IDictionary for arrays and objects respectively.

 The parser is tested against the parsing test files from [Parsing JSON is a Minefield](https://seriot.ch/projects/parsing_json.html).
 Currently it passes all accept cases except duplicate keys, since C# dictionaries throw when adding duplicate keys.
 From the reject cases, some invalid number formats are accepted due to C#'s double.TryParse being more forgiving than the JSON standard.